CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 Once a project has been completed, the Applicant must return to the application portal at efficiencyalberta.ca/solar.
 The following information must be submitted:

-Signed Data Sharing Agreement acknowledging the City of Edmonton’s request to access system generation data from the solar PV system (accepted on application)
+- Signed Data Sharing Agreement acknowledging the City of Edmonton’s request to publicly display the location of the applicants solar pv system, and PV system capacity on a map located at changehomesforclimate.ca/solar (accepted on application).

 5.3 Step 3: Direct Deposit of Funds